 The maximum achievable Analog Master Clock (AMCLK) speed, the maximum sampling frequency (DMCLK) and the maximum achievable data rate (DRCLK) are highly dependent on the BOOST[1:0] and GAIN[2:0] settings.
-A higher BOOST setting allows the circuit's bandwidth to be increased and allows a higher analog master clock rate which will then increase the baseband of the input signals to be converted.
-The digital gain (which is enabled at 32x and 64x gains) has no influence on the achievable bandwidth.
+A higher BOOST setting will allow the circuits' bandwidth to be increased and will allow a higher analog master clock rate that will then increase the baseband of the input signals to be converted.
+The digital gain (that is enabled at 32x and 64x gains) has no influence on the achievable bandwidth.

-A typical dependency of the bandwidth depending on the gain for each BOOST setting combination is shown from Figure 2-20 to Figure 2-23.
-Typically, a larger gain setting requires a higher BOOST setting in order to achieve the same bandwidth performance.
+A typical dependency of the bandwidth in relation to the GAIN for each BOOST setting combination is shown in Figure 2-20 to Figure 2-23.
+Typically, a larger GAIN setting requires a higher BOOST setting in order to achieve the same bandwidth performance.

-Figure 2-24 shows the behavior of the achievable bandwidth at BOOST = $1 \times$ with AVDD corner cases.
-Since the BOOST settings vary, the internal slew rate of the modulator components, using a lower VREF value, will improve the bandwidth if low BOOST settings are used and show a bandwidth behavior that is too limited.
+Figure 2-24 shows the behavior of the achievable bandwidth at BOOST = $1 \times$ with AV{DD} corner cases.
+Since the BOOST settings vary, the internal slew rate of the modulator components using a lower V{REF} value will improve the bandwidth if low BOOST settings are used and are showing a limited bandwidth behavior.